golanlevin/60-212/60-212_syllabus_fall2023.md

 ### Grades

-Grades will be calculated with a [labor-based grading contract](https://en.wikipedia.org/wiki/Contract_grading#Labor-based_contract_grading), which will be negotiated with students at the beginning of the semester, and re-evaluated at mid-semester.
+*Grades will be calculated with a [labor-based grading contract](https://en.wikipedia.org/wiki/Contract_grading#Labor-based_contract_grading), which will be negotiated with students at the beginning of the semester, and re-evaluated at mid-semester.
 This contract will be based on objective factors that include the number of projects you complete, your fulfillment of the project requirements, and your attendance.
+This contract will form an addendum to this Syllabus.*

 In this course, your grades boil down to **fulfillment**.
 Projects always have a list of *supporting requirements*.
 These are very straightforward to fulfill, but if you fail to meet these, you will have points deducted.
 Nearly every project assignment will ask you to do the following: